pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 - Names with many subdomains can cause walking up the tree to populate SLIST ({{finding-best}}) to be burdensome.
 To prevent this, the resolver SHOULD NOT walk up more than %%TODO: come up with a number%% labels in order to contribute to SLIST.

-- Long chains of include-name actions ({{actions}}), and those with circular chains if include-name actions, can be burdensome.
+- Long chains of include-name information ({{nameserver-info}}), and those with circular chains if include-name information, can be burdensome.
 To prevent this, the resolver SHOULD NOT follow more than 3 include-name chains in an RRset when populating SLIST.
 Note that include-name chains can have CNAME steps in them; in such a case, a CNAME step is counted the same as a DELEGI step when determining when to stop following a chain.